warwick-hpsc/CPX-docs/docs/source/running.rst

 * Configure the CPX setup file
 * Configure the coupling parameters
-* Configure the parameters of the mini-apps
+* Configure the input of the mini-apps

 Configuring the CPX setup file
 -----------------